 Ashley Nicole Williams (Shepard) plays Abigail a brash and courageous leader.
 Her ancestresses have a long military history pretty much since the beginning.

 Taylor Hickson (Deadly Class) portrays Raelle, a rebel, with major authority issues who really don’t want to be there.
 Her mother recently died in the line of duty.
 She is the glue that holds the unit made up of Raelle, Abigail, and Tally herself.

-Beyond the three young leads, upon arrival at Fort Salem, Abigail, Raelle, and Tally meet the mysterious enlistee Scylla (Amalia Holm, Playground) who rounds out the young witch recruits.
+Beyond the three young leads, upon arrival at Fort Salem, Abigail, Raelle, and Tally meet the mysterious enlistee Scylla (Amalia Holm, Playground) who rounds out the young powerful witch recruits.
 Scylla is a playful yet dark and mischievous recruit who is not what she appears to be.

 The witch’s powers in Motherland: Fort Salem

 Now that you are familiar with the main characters and the basic plot of the story, it’s time to get into the power and abilities of the witches.

 According to the show’s wiki, the witches refer to their powers as Work, which is the witch’s ability to use their additional vocal cords to supernaturally create change in the world through their voice.
 They utilize Seeds or Seed Sounds.

 Witches possess the following capabilities

 Mothers pass the same magic skills and witchcraft to their daughters.
 Witches are skillful in a variety of areas like foretelling, healing, or causing incredible damage.
 Each witch specializes in a certain skill during training.
 And each military unit usually has a witch team with different skills who work as one (Much like an army tank team.)

-Witches can manipulate the weather and are trained to control the air, thus cause damage against targets while halving effective armor.
+Witches can manipulate the weather and are trained to control the air, thus causing damage against targets while halving effective armor.